ifMixup: Interpolating Graph Pair to Regularize Graph Classification

 In order for the above mixing rule to be well defined, we need the two graphs to have the same number of nodes.
 For this purpose we define $n=\max(n_A, n_B)$, where $n_A$ and $n_B$ are the number of nodes in instances $A$ and $B$ respectively.
 If $G_A$ or $G_B$ has less than $n$ nodes, we simply introduce dummy node to the graph and make them disconnected from the existing nodes.
 The feature vectors for the dummy nodes are set to the all-zero vector.

-This mixing process is illustrated in Figure~\ref{fig:schema}, where the top subfigure is the source graph pair, and the middle depicts the added dummy node (i.e., the node with unfilled circle).
-The bottom is the resulting mixed graph, where a mixed color indicates that the resulting node or edge is mixed by existing nodes or edges from both source graphs, and the blue color denotes a node that is mixed with a dummy node or an edge that is mixed with a zero-weighted edge.
+This mixing process is illustrated in Figure~\ref{fig:intrusionpair}, where the left is the source graph pair, and the middle depicts the added dummy node (i.e., the node with dotted double circles).
+The right is the resulting mixed graph, where edge weights sit next to their edges.

 It is worth noting that the resulting mixed graphs, through Equations~\ref{edgemix} and~\ref{graphmixingNode}, contain edges with weights between [0, 1].
 As a result, during training, this will require the GNN networks be able to take the edge weights into account for message passing.
-Below we will discuss how the two popular GNN networks, namely GCN~\citep{kipf2017semi} and GIN~\citep{xu2018how}, cope with the weighted edges in graphs, namely how they implement Equation~\ref{gcnAgg} to generate node representations.
+Fortunately, the two popular GNN networks, namely GCN~\cite{kipf2017semi} and GIN~\cite{xu2018how}, can naturally cope with weighted edges in their implementation of Equation~\ref{gcnAgg}.

-GCN handles edge weights naturally by enabling adjacency matrix to have values between zero and one~\citep{kipf2017semi}, instead of either zero or one, representing edge weights:
+GCN handles edge weights naturally by enabling adjacency matrix to have values between zero and one~\cite{kipf2017semi}, instead of either zero or one, representing edge weights:

 where $\hat{d}_i = 1 + \sum_{j \in \mathcal{N}(i)} e(i, j)$; $W^{k}$ stands for the trainable weights at layer $k$; $\sigma$ denotes the non-linearity transformation, i.e. the ReLu function.

 To enable GIN to handle soft edge weight, we replace the sum operation of the isomorphism operator in GIN with a weighted sum calculation.
 That is, the GIN updates node representations as: